Danteps-4/Python-Login/README.md

 1. **Login**: the user will enter his username and password.
 If the user exists, it will log in, but if the user does not exists, it will show a messagebox.showerror saying that the user do not exist so it is not possible to log in.
 2. **Register**: the user will enter his username and password.
 The user will be registered in the database and will be asked to log in to get access to the main program.
 3. **Delete user**: the user will enter his username and password.
-If the user exists, it will be delete from the database, but if the user does not exists it will show a messagebox.showerror saying that the user do not exist so it is not possible to delete it.
+If the user exists, it will be deleted from the database, but if the user does not exists it will show a messagebox.showerror saying that the user do not exist so it is not possible to delete it.
 4. **Exit**: this action will terminate the program completely.

 ### Images